 Unsheltered Population

-- 7. What approach(es) was used to count the total number of people included in the unsheltered population during the PIT count. (select all that were used) - "Night of the count" known locations
+- 7. What approach(es) was used to count the total number of people included in the unsheltered population during the PIT count. (select all that were used)

+- "Night of the count" complete census

+- "Night of the count" known locations